 Positive Relationships - children learn to be strong and independent from a base of loving and secure relationships with parents and / or a key person.
+In both our Nursery class and Reception we adopt a key person system, to best support each child throughout their time in our foundation stage.

 Enabling Environments - the environment plays a key role in supporting and extending children's development and learning.
-EYFS requirements are being met by having a shared indoor and outdoor environment which children have free flow access to throughout the day during 'playful learning' time.
-Within these environments, there are specific areas which target the development of the six areas of learning, such as a writing area.
-Resources available to the children within these areas are easily accessible which allows children to direct their own learning.
+EYFS requirements are being met by having an indoor and outdoor environment in which children have free flow access throughout the day during 'busy learning' time.
+Within these environments, there are specific resources available which target the development of the six areas of learning, such as writing equipment in many areas of the classroom.
+Resources available to the children within these areas are easily accessible and open ended, which allow children to take ownership over and direct their own learning.